fdlm/rtHMM/README.md

 rtHMM can handle large state spaces, especially when they are sparsely connected.
-It also allows for tying observation distributions to multiple states and exploiting this fact during inference, which also improves performance.
+It also allows for tying observation distributions to multiple states and exploits this during inference, which also improves performance.

 Note that the library is __NOT__ intended to provide learning functionality.
 This should be done using better suited tools.
 If you need a HMM library for